jmlew/microfrontends-base-v1/README.md

 - Run `npm run serve` to serve the shell and all clients.
 - Run `npm run serve:shell` to serve only the shell.
 - Run `npm run serve:clients` to serve all listed clients.
-- Run `npm run serve:client-ng-a` to serve only the Angular client example A app.
+- Run `npm run serve:client-red` to serve only the Angular client example A app.
-- Run `npm run serve:client-react-a` to serve only the React client example A app.
+- Run `npm run serve:client-blue` to serve only the React client example A app.

 Or run each as separate apps in development mode:

 - Run `npm run serve:dev:shell` to serve only the shell along with all prod built clients.
-- Run `npm run serve:dev:client-ng-a` to serve only the Angular client example A app.
+- Run `npm run serve:dev:client-red` to serve only the Angular client example A app.
-- Run `npm run serve:dev:client-react-a` to serve only the React client example A app.
+- Run `npm run serve:dev:client-blue` to serve only the React client example A app.

 An example workflow is to serve the shell in dev mode along with any clients also being developed and preview them in different tabs.
-The shell in dev mode serves the production built clients which can be updated via the build commands (eg. `npm run build:client-ng-a`) with each major update and live-reloaded in the shell tab.
+The shell in dev mode serves the production built clients which can be updated via the build commands (eg. `npm run build:client-red`) with each major update and live-reloaded in the shell tab.
 This allows for updates to be made to individual clients in their development environments while simultaneously previewing changes within the context of the shell.

 ## Adding polyfills